akshit-modi/eks/Creating-cluster/EKS-cluster-using-eksctl/README.md

 ### Verify Security Group Associated to Worker Nodes
 - Go to Services -> EC2 -> Worker Nodes
 - Click on **Security Group** associated to EC2 Instance which contains `remote` in the name.

+## Notes:
+- If you stuck on any step and resource is not able tp create.
+Try to remove the same stack from cloud formation console and rerun the command.
+- If you are using different aws profile you can pass that as a argument in eksctl command.